-Chesty Puller has received the most medals out of any marine, and he earned every one of them.
+Chesty Puller has received the most medals of any Marine.
+He earned every one of them.

 Lt.
 Gen. Lewis “Chesty” Puller served in the Marines for 30 years, beginning as an enlisted man and rising to one of the top ranks in the military.
 Along the way, Puller became the most decorated Marine in the history of the corp.
 He earned five Navy Crosses for valor in combat, the nation’s second-highest military honor.
 No one else has earned that many Navy Crosses.